 (d) Ensuring that the center's discharge criteria for the mother are met; and

-(e) Evaluation of need and provision for administration of immunizations or vaccines and Rh immune globin.
+(e) Evaluation of the need for, the provision of, and the administration of immunizations or vaccines and Rh immune globin as necessary.

 (a) Observation and evaluation of the newborn's condition;